astronomer/docs/astro/astro-architecture.md

 ### Astro CLI

-The [Astro CLI](cli/overview.md) is the primary interface for running Airflow locally and deploying Airflow files to Astro from either a local machine or a CI/CD process.
+The [Astro CLI](cli/overview.md) provides an interface to run Airflow locally and deploy Airflow files to Astro from either a local machine or a CI/CD process.
 The Astro CLI is open source and requires either Docker or an alternative container management tool, like Podman.

 An Airflow project created with the Astro CLI is also known as an _Astro project_.
 It contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
 See [Run your first DAG with the Astro CLI](create-first-dag.md) to create your first Astro project locally.